Dementia can lead to loved ones developing fairly aggressive behaviors which can be problematic when finding a quality memory care community.

 - They offer onsite mental health services and behavioral therapy for residents.

-- They have trained staff that can diffuse aggressive situations.
+- They have trained staff that can diffuse aggressive situations with dementia patients.

-- Staff communicates any concerning behaviors, such as aggression and combative responses, and collaborate with family and healthcare teams to find creative care planning solutions.
+- Staff members communicate any concerning behaviors, such as aggression and combative responses, and collaborate with family and healthcare teams to find creative care planning solutions.

 - They have space to temporarily place residents showing combative behaviors for their comfort and safety.